CaliStyle/trailpack-proxy-cart/README.md

 All of Proxy Carts generics can be overridden by 3rd party generic services.

 ### DefaultFulfillmentProvider
-Default Provider to handle Fulfillments
+Default Provider to handle manual Fulfillments

 ### DefaultGeoLocationProvider
 Default Provider to handle Geolocation